London’s Best Tapas

 This was Jose Pizarro’s first restaurant on Bermondsey Street and it’s pretty much the place to head if you want to pretend you’re sipping sherry in Spain.
 The corner room is small, and the only tables are large barrels, suitable for holding your glass and nibbles.

-There’s a small menu of regular cheeses and ham but the real treats are to be found on the specials board, which is brimming with whatever looked good at the market that morning.
-You might find some plump prawns given the heavy garlic-treatment, for example or a crisp-skinned baby chicken served with a Romesco sauce, rich and thick with almonds.
+There’s a small menu of cheeses and ham but the real treats are to be found on the specials board, brimming with whatever looked good at the market that morning.
+You might find some plump prawns given the heavy garlic-treatment, for example, or a bronze-skinned baby chicken served with Romesco sauce, rich and thick with almonds.

 It gets rammed in the summer with people spilling out into the street and that’s exactly what we love about it.
 To be honest, it’s best as a pit stop before heading somewhere else, like the best pre-dinner drinks spot ever.